bookofproofs/bookofproofs.github.io/_sources/history/19th-century/takagi.md

 * Fueter was President of the International Congress of Mathematicians at Zürich in 1932 and Takagi was appointed Vice-President.
 * In 1936 Takagi retired but continued publishing books and papers.
 * Takagi continued to live in Tokyo after he retired until 1945 when his house was destroyed by bombing near the end of World War II.
-* His wife died of cancer in 1952 and Takagi himself died at the age of 88 in the hospital of Tokyo university.

 Born 21 April 1875, Kazuya Village (near Gifu), Japan.
 Died 29 February 1960, Tokyo, Japan.